Behavioral Health Services

 - Inpatient treatment and/or detoxification for substance use disorder

-- MHSA March 2020 Calendar - Community based prevention and early intervention programs
+- Calendars showing Community based prevention and early intervention programs

-Services are available at any of our four office locations throughout the county as well as in locations outside the office to suit our clients needs.
+Services are available at any of our locations throughout the county as well as in locations outside the office to suit our clients needs (such as a person's home).

 Alpine County AB1299 Contact: (Presumptive Transfers)